 The submerged island in Lake Superior here somewhat recalls Siegel and Shuster's Federal Men tale, "The Invisible Empire, Part 2" (Adventure Comics #9.
 October 1936).
 Such underwater places will become a standard part of comic books' repertoire.

-Biro's cover here shows Steel manning an anti-aircraft gun, a huge cannon that sticks right up into the air from under Steel.
+COVER.
+Biro's cover shows Steel manning an anti-aircraft gun, a huge cannon that sticks right up into the air in front of Steel.
 It is about a macho an image as one could imagine, and well done.

 The Disappearing Diamonds (1943).
 Art: Irv Novick.
 Looney is assigned by the Army to guard a series of diamond shipments that keep getting mysteriously stolen.
 This story looks at daily life within the Army during World War II.
 This was a much more frequent subject in the comics than in the movies, which tended always to show soldiers on leave.
 Soldiers themselves were heavy readers of comics.

 This story also has a simple but logical mystery puzzle plot tale.